FrostKiwi/treasurechest/posts/analytical-anti-aliasing/analytical-anti-aliasing.md

 <blockquote class="reaction"><div class="reaction_text">Just to clarify, the circle isn't "drawn with geometry", which would have finite resolution of the shape, depending on how many vertices we use.
 It is "drawn by the shader".</div><img class="kiwi" src="/assets/kiwis/speak.svg"></blockquote>

 ## SSAA
 SSAA stands for [Super Sampling Anti-Aliasing](https://en.wikipedia.org/wiki/Supersampling).
-Render it bigger, downsample to be smaller. .
+Render it bigger, downsample to be smaller.
 Implemented in mere seconds.
+Easy, right?
 <div class="toggleRes">
 	<div>
 	  <input type="radio" id="nativeSSAA" name="resSSAA" value="1" checked />